Stress-Strain Diagram (proportional limit, Elastic limit, Yield point, Ultimate point, Fracture point)

 For some materials (Mostly brittle material), the value of yield stress or yield point is not clearly visible or not able to identify on a stress-strain diagram of that material.
 In this case, we use the 0.2 % offset method to determine yield stress.
 Draw a line parallel to the linear portion (Proportional limit) of the curve on the X-axis at a strain value of 0.002.
 The second endpoint which intersects the stress-strain curve corresponding value of stress at the Y-axis is noted as ‘Yield strength’

-There are many other properties understand from the stress-strain diagrams like plasticity, toughness, stiffness, resilience, proof resilience, ductility, Brittleness, etc.
+There are many other properties understood from the stress-strain diagrams like plasticity, toughness, stiffness, resilience, proof resilience, ductility, Brittleness, etc.